onedata/onedata-documentation/docs/user-guide/overview.md

 ## Collaborative data sharing

 Collaborative data sharing is a core feature of Onedata.
-It is built around [Spaces][Spaces], which provide shared work environments where users from different organizations can collaborate on common data resources.
+It is built around [spaces][], which provide shared work environments where users from different organizations can collaborate on common data resources.
-Access to Spaces is managed through [Groups][Groups GUI], which can represent organizational hierarchies or Virtual Organizations (VOs) that bring together users from multiple organizations to enable collaboration beyond traditional administrative boundaries.
+Access to spaces is managed through [groups][], which can represent organizational hierarchies or Virtual Organizations (VOs) that bring together users from multiple organizations to enable collaboration beyond traditional administrative boundaries.
-Spaces provide a logical abstraction over the physical location of data stored by multiple [Providers][Providers] on heterogeneous storage backends.
+Spaces provide a logical abstraction over the physical location of data stored by multiple [providers][] on heterogeneous storage backends.

 This approach makes it possible to:
 * share data between users across organizational and administrative boundaries,